-This course provides a comprehensive analysis of major leadership theories and research approaches with a specific emphasis on servant leadership.
+This course provides an analysis of major leadership theories with a specific emphasis on servant leadership.
 An integral part of the learning involves students assessing their own leadership philosophy and then analyzing the relationship between their philosophy and selected theories of leadership.
-A final outcome of this course is a leadership journey assessment and development plan for each student.
+Based on the insight gained in this course, students will create a personalized leadership development plan.
+A final outcome of this course provides students with the opportunity to develop an empirical based proposal to conduct a study that addresses a socially relevant leadership and organizational issue.
+This proposal will continue to be revised post this course, until it is ready for Institutional Review Board (IRB) submission.
+Once the proposal is approved by IRB, students will be allowed to conduct data.